Googulator/TeslaCrack/README.rst

      Note that ``teslacrack.py`` can't decode the file format used by old TeslaCrypt, so you will need to perform the actual decryption using *TeslaDecoder*.

-8. Edit ``teslacrack.py``, and add your public and private AES key-pair to the ``known_keys`` array.
+8. Edit ``teslacrack.py``, and add your encrypted and reconstructed AES session key-pair(s) into the ``known_keys`` array.

 9. Repeat step 4.
 The decrypted file should appear next to the encrypted ``.vvv`` file;
    verify that it was decrypted correctly.
-If not, redo steps 7-8 with the other candidate keys from ``unfactor.py``.
+If not, redo steps 7-8 with the other candidate AES-session-keys from ``unfactor.py``.

 10. To decrypt all of your files run from an administrator command prompt::

         python teslacrack.py C:\\

-    - Some machines may show multiple private keys (i.e. if you had rebooted while infection was running); ``teslacrack.py`` will warn you for this, and it will print in the end any unknown private key(s) it has encountered.
+    - Some machines may show multiple AES-session-keys (i.e. if you had rebooted while infection was running); ``teslacrack.py`` will warn you for this, and it will print in the end any encrypted AES-key(s) it has encountered.
       If this happens, repeat all steps for the newly found key(s).
     - ``teslacrack.py`` takes an optional ``--delete`` parameter, which will delete the encrypted copies of any file it successfully decrypts.